eloisezeng/eyesaver_website/README.md

-qr code always has video on- doesn't really matter bc we're converting to react native anyway hide ip address get position of mouse with pyautogui share settings check mark when posted, else server is down rearrange buttons by dragging instructions so user knows how to use the app
+get position of mouse with pyautogui if mac is in  name, use mac pixel settings share settings check mark when posted, else server is down
+HELP!!! with pixels
+React Native
+instructions so user knows how to use the app rearrange buttons by dragging

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).